kasper/phoenix/API.md

 ## 12. Key

-Use the `Key`-object to construct keys, access their properties, and enable or disable the key.
+Use the `Key`-object to construct keys, access their properties, and enable or disable them.
 You can have multiple handlers for a single key combination, however only one can be enabled at a time.
 Enabling a key combination that has been exclusively registered by another app will fail.

 ```java
 class Key implements Identifiable